zhufuyi/sponge_doc/en/learn-about-sponge.md

 From the diagram, you can see that there are two ways to create projects based on SQL:

-- `⓵Web service created based on sql` (gin, represented by the green box).
+- `⓵Create web service based on sql` (gin, represented by the green box).
-- `⓶Microservice created based on sql` (grpc, represented by the purple box).
+- `⓶Create grpc service based on sql` (grpc, represented by the purple box).

 There are three ways to create projects based on protobuf:

-- `⓷Web service created based on protobuf` (gin, represented by the green box).
+- `⓷Create web service based on protobuf` (gin, represented by the green box).
-- `⓸Microservice created based on protobuf` (grpc, represented by the purple box).
+- `⓸Create grpc service based on protobuf` (grpc, represented by the purple box).
-- `⓹GRPC gateway service created based on protobuf` (gin and grpc, represented by the green box).
+- `⓹Create grpc gateway service based on protobuf` (gin and grpc, represented by the green box).

 In other words, sponge supports a total of five project creation methods, each suitable for different project scenarios:

 <!-- tabs:start -->

-#### **⓵Web service created based on sql**
+#### **⓵Create web service based on sql**

-`⓵Web service created based on sql` is a traditional web service that uses MySQL as its data storage.
+`⓵Create web service based on sql` is a traditional web service that uses MySQL as its data storage.
 It includes complete functionality from development to deployment and provides standardized CRUD API interfaces.

 **Use Case:** Projects that use MySQL as their data storage and involve mostly standardized CRUD interfaces, such as admin panel projects.